asiacny/udpxy-1.0.23-9/README.md

 - [udpxy](https://github.com/pcherenkov/udpxy) is a UDP-to-HTTP multicast traffic relay daemon it forwards UDP traffic from a given multicast subscription to the requesting HTTP client
 - udpxy is released under GPL v.3

-- this modified version of udpxy with secured status page, you can now enter status page both ways, only from specific IP or from everywhere. defined by enviroment variable UDPXY_MNGIP
+- this is modified version of udpxy with secured status page, you can now enter status page both ways, only from specific IP or from everywhere. defined by enviroment variable UDPXY_MNGIP

 # install instructions:
 - `sudo apt-get install build-essentials`